 - Overall advertising sales are increasing in Denmark, but behind the growth are the global players.
 If excluding Google, Facebook and Linkedin, sales in the Danish advertising market are reduced.

 More TV and less radio during the pandemic

 Even though the report is mainly about 2019 and Denmark before the pandemic, it also highlights some of the consequences of the Covid-19 outbreak for media consumption and for Danish and international media companies.

 One clear effect is that TV viewing increased in all age groups.
 In contrast, listening to radio and podcasts declined, which may be because those who usually listen on the move, for example on their way to and from work, have stayed at home during lockdown.
 In addition, the pandemic has had an impact on news consumption, including increases for news sites and TV news.

 The main report 2020 is published in Danish only.
-An extensive English summary is planned for late summer/early autumn, and will then be added below.
+An extensive English summary is available.

 The full online report in Danish: Mediernes udvikling i Danmark 2020

 Summary in English: Media development in Denmark - English site

 About the report: This is the seventh edition of the Danish Agency for Culture and Palaces’ annual “Report on media development in Denmark”, based on three main themes: media consumption, media content and the media industry.
 Moreover, apart from this main annual report, a number of special reports are published every year.
 Read more about the reporting in Danish.